Alcantor/LotusECU-T4e/README.md

 To be able to patch the main program more safely I've included the flasher into the bootloader.
 See folder [stage15].

-After that I went a little further by looking at the ECU Black Dash.
+After that I went a little further by looking at the ECU Black Dash and the T4.

 [accusump]:https://github.com/Alcantor/LotusECU-T4e/tree/master/accusump
 [stage15]:https://github.com/Alcantor/LotusECU-T4e/tree/master/stage15